torres11991/dap-curriculum/Section09/Tableauday4.md

 ---

-## SUMMARY:

-In this section we discussed some of the basic graph types in Tableau, as well as begin a brief discussion on custom calculations.

 # Fixed Level of Detail Example

 FIXED level of detail expressions compute a value using the specified dimensions, without reference to the dimensions in the view.